-Myth VS Fact: boat engineers/services do not know how to work on an electric boat
+Myth VS Fact: boat Yards do not know how to work on an electric boat

 Flux Marine Outboard Electric Boating